BrutLogic/Post/README.md

     if msg['channel'] == 'coder-agent':
         Agent['CoderAgent'](msg['content'])
 # ☝️ This works by the way.
 You'll be able to do just that if you come to my Discord
+# Also, I have a pipeline to just talk out loud and it triggers agents
 ```

 ### CoderAgent part 2: `Implementation details`